 Aftercare includes keeping the site very clean, do not let baby suck fingers that haven't been washed thoroughly with soap, if baby uses a dummy or bottle, make sure it is sterilised.
 There are gentle exercises the parents should do with the baby to encourage tongue movement after the procedure.
 Making sure a deep latch is practised after the procedure is a good way to keep the tongue moving.
 Unfortunately between 2-4% of the cases will reattach and will have to be revised if the symptoms return.

-Divison of a Tongue Tie is not a magic fix and practicing a good latch and attachment has to be practised at the same time. i can take a few weeks to see the full results while baby is learning to
+Divison of a Tongue Tie is not a magic fix and practicing a good latch and attachment has to be practised at the same time.
+It can take a few weeks to see the full results while baby is learning to use the tonge correctly.

 I will not perform a Tongue Tie divison unless the baby has had either the Vitamin K injection or at least 2 doses of Vitamin K orally if the baby is under 6 weeks old.